eimenhmdt/tiny-automations/README.md

 # Tiny Automations

-A growing collection of small, focused automations for foundersthat reduce noise and free up space for genuine connection and the important things in life.
+A growing collection of small, focused automations that reduce noise and free up space for genuine connection and the important things in life.

 ## ✨ Current Automations